rancher-sandbox/rancher-desktop/README.md

 ## Building The Source

-Rancher can be build from source on MacOS or Windows.
+Rancher can be built from source on MacOS or Windows.
 The following provides some detail on building.

 ### Prerequisites

-Rancher Desktop is an electron and [node.js](nodejs.org/) application. node.js needs to be installed to build the source.
+Rancher Desktop is an [electron](https://www.electronjs.org/) and [node.js](https://nodejs.org/) application. node.js needs to be installed to build the source.

 The following is a breakdown of the pre-requisites for each platform.
 These need to be installed first.